Preparing for Your Appointment

 - What are the side effects of each treatment option?

-- Based on my diagnosis and genetic profile, what is the chance that cancer will return to my breasts?
+- Based on my diagnosis and genetic profile, what is the chance that cancer will return to my breasts or other parts of my body?
 How do my treatment options affect these chances?
-If I have a choice of lumpectomy or mastectomy, how does that decision affect my chances of in breast recurrence?
+If I have a choice of lumpectomy or mastectomy, how does that decision affect my chances of breast recurrence and what are the difference between those two surgeries?

 - If I am worried about managing the costs related to my cancer care, who can help me with these concerns?
 Who can help me understand what aspects of my care are covered by my insurance?